SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 The last command ensures that only you can read or write to those files.

-To generate and donwload a new pair of security tokens for `condor_annex` to use, go to the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home); log in if you need to.
+To generate and download a new pair of security tokens for `condor_annex` to use, go to the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home); log in if you need to.
 The following instructions assume you are logged in as a user with the privilege to create new users.
 (The 'root' user for any account has this privilege; other accounts may as well.)

  1. Click the __Add User__ button.
  2. Enter name in the User name box; __annex-user__ is a fine choice.